qiime2/dev-docs/source/storing-data/types.rst

 Semantic Properties
 ```````````````````
-Leaving behind the primitive types and returning the the semantic types, there is a final
+Leaving behind the primitive types and returning to the semantic types, there is a final
 trick we can use to constrain the semantics of a type.
 It is to use the :func:`Properties<qiime2.plugin.Properties>` predicate.
 This predicate can only be attached to semantic types, so we usually call them
 semantic properties of the type.